Engels And Mickey Mouse Science

 Thus we see that the purely quantitative operation of division has a limit at which it becomes transformed into a qualitative difference: the mass consists solely of molecules, but it is something essentially different from the molecule, just as the latter is different from the atom.
 It is this difference that is the basis for the separation of mechanics, as the science of heavenly and terrestrial masses, from physics, as the mechanics of the molecule, and from chemistry, as the physics of the atom.
 [Engels (1954), p.64.]

-3. Sure, some of that energy will appear as heat (and/or perhaps sound), and will warm such a case slightly.
-But that energy will not be stored in the case; it will not appear there as chemically recoverable (i.e., as structural, or new bond) energy.
+3. Sure, some of that energy will appear as heat (and/or perhaps sound), and will warm the said case slightly.
+But, that energy won't be stored in this case; it won't appear there as chemically recoverable (i.e., as structural or new bond) energy.

-4. It could be argued that there is a difference in matter and/or energy in this can, namely the ring pull and gases near the opening.
-That is undeniable, but is this significant?
+4. It could be argued that there is a difference in matter and/or energy in relation to this can, namely the ring pull and the escaping gases near the opening.
+That is undeniable, but is it significant?
 What causes the change in quality is the Widget, not the ring pull.
-This can be seen by the fact that in cans where there is no Widget, the above does not happen.
+This can be seen by the fact that in cans where there is no Widget, the above doesn't happen.

 However, someone could still object that the above differences in matter/energy are relevant to the subsequent change in quality; after all, they set in motion those very changes.

 There are several problems with this response.
-First, we saw in Essay Seven that there was no question-begging way to define the energy locale of such DM-changes.
+First: as we saw in Essay Seven, there is no question-begging way to define the energy locale (the thermodynamic volume interval) of such DM-changes.

-Secondly, it is questionable that the removal of a ring pull, and the loss of small quantities of vapour amounts to the addition/removal of matter or energy from the beer/Widget ensemble itself.
-This, naturally, raises issues also touched on in Essay Seven, and above.
+Second: it is questionable that the removal of a ring pull, and the loss of small quantities of vapour amounts to the addition/removal of matter or energy from the beer/Widget ensemble itself.
+This consideration, naturally, raises issues also touched on in Essay Seven, and above.
 What exactly is the 'dialectical object' that is undergoing change here?
-Until we are told, this counter-objection itself cannot succeed.
-Even after we are told, that response cannot help but beg the question itself (as noted above), for it will be plain that any new demarcation lines will have been drawn in order to save this 'Law', making it eminently subjective.
+Until we are told, this counter-objection itself can't succeed.
+Even after we have been told, that response can't help but beg the question itself (as noted above), for it will be plain that any new demarcation lines will have been drawn in order to save this 'Law', making it eminently subjective.
 [In other words, it will have been "foisted" on nature.]

-Finally, after the ring pull has been removed, and the small quantity of vapour has escaped, the beer/Widget ensemble will undergo a qualitative change for no new matter or energy input into that system, violating the first 'Law'.
-Anyone who objects to the 'line' being drawn just here (i.e., corralling this system at the Widget/beer boundary just after the ring pull has been removed) will need to advance objective criteria for it to be re-drawn somewhere else.
+Finally: after the ring pull has been removed, and the small quantity of vapour has escaped, the beer/Widget ensemble will undergo a qualitative change for no new matter or energy input into that 'ring pull-less' system, violating the first 'Law'.
+Anyone who objects to the 'line' being drawn just here (i.e., cordoning-off this system at the Widget/beer boundary just after the ring pull has been removed) will need to advance objective criteria for it to be re-drawn somewhere else.

 Now, if that boundary is re-drawn to include the removed ring pull and the escaped vapour, then, once more, no new energy or matter will have been added to that system (i.e., the beer/Widget/ring-pull/vapour ensemble) even while it will have undergone a qualitative change.

-[This is, once more, just a particular example of the general point made in Essay Seven.]
+[Once more, this is just a particular example of the general point made in Essay Seven.]

 Incidentally, the same comments apply to similar objections made to the Bombardier Beetle example given above.

-Anyway, the aforementioned ring-pull could be removed by a battery-operated device inside the can, controlled by an internal timer, meaning that the resulting change in quality will have been occasioned by no new energy added to the can/beer/widget/battery-device system.
-And of course, there are plenty of such systems already in use.
-For example, electronic alarm clocks run on internal batteries; when they change in 'quality' from ticking to ringing, no new matter/energy has been added.
-The same is true of most battery operated devices, or, indeed, of any system with its own internal energy source (and that includes motor vehicles, aeroplanes, ships, lap-top computers, cell phones, etc,. etc).
+Anyway, the aforementioned ring-pull could be removed by a battery-operated device inside the can, controlled by an internal timer, meaning that the resulting change in quality will have been occasioned by no new energy added to the can-beer-widget-battery-device system.
+And, of course, there are plenty of such systems already in use.
+For example, electronic alarm clocks run on internal batteries; when they change in 'quality' from ticking to ringing, no new matter/energy will have been added to the clock-battery ensemble.
+The same is true of most battery operated devices, or, indeed, of any system with its own internal energy source (and that includes motor vehicles, aeroplanes, ships, lap-top computers, cell phones, etc., etc.).

-Put that beetle in a box, too, and worry it with a timed device, and the beetle/box/worrying-device system will still alter qualitatively for no new energy input.
+Put that beetle in a box, too, and worry it with a timed device, and the beetle/box/worrying-device system will still alter qualitatively for no new energy added.

 5. The Necker Cube looks like this:

 6. It could be argued that there will be small energy changes in the individual concerned.
-Maybe so, but that response itself is subject to the rebuttals advanced in Note Four, above.
+Maybe so, but that response itself has been subjected rebuttals advanced in Note Four, above.

 Engels, F. (1954), Dialectics Of Nature (Progress Publishers).